 The Ju-on series has led to an amazing thirteen films to date.
 Originally beginning with the tv movie School Ghost Story G (1998), director Takashi Shimizu then expanded the basics he had created there with the video-released films Ju-on (2000) and Ju-on 2 (2000).
 This was followed by the theatrically released Ju-on: The Grudge (2003), which became an international hit, and its sequel Ju-on: The Grudge 2 (2003) both from Shimizu.
 To celebrate the tenth anniversary of the original films, two further films of an hour long apiece were commissioned and released simultaneously with Ju-on: Girl in Black (2009) and Ju-on: Old Lady in White (2009).
 There was a further theatrically released reboot Ju-on: The Beginning of the End (2014), which was followed by a sequel Ju-on: The Final Curse (2015), plus Sadako vs Kayako (2016), a crossover with the Ring series.

 In the midst of this, the rights to the Ju-on series were brought up by Sam Raimi’s Ghost House Pictures and it underwent an English-language remake with The Grudge (2004), rewritten to star Sarah Michelle Gellar and with Takashi Shimizu employed as director.
 This was sufficiently successful that it spawned a theatrically-released sequel The Grudge 2 (2006).
 Ghost House Pictures then made a further sequel with The Grudge 3 here, although that was only released to dvd.
-A reboot of the US series is also due with the upcoming The Grudge (2020).
+The Grudge (2020) was a reboot of the US series.

 I held some promise for The Grudge 3 as it was directed by Toby Wilkins who had greatly impressed me with his earlier horror film Splinter (2008).
 Wilkins apparently got the job after making a seven-minute short film Tales from the Grudge (2006).
 It may well say something about how The Grudge 3 fared but Wilkins has not directed anything bar a handful of tv episodes in the decade since then and has mostly worked as an editor.